 Supporting Long-Term Career Success for Cardiovascular Sciences Researchers

-UC San Diego Future Faculty of Cardiovascular Sciences (FOCUS) program is sponsored by the National Heart, Lung, and Blood Institute (NHLBI) and is a member of the NIH Programs for Inclusion and Diversity Among Individuals Engaged in Health-Related Research (PRIDE) initiative, committed to research education and mentoring of early-career faculty in the fields of heart, lung, blood and sleep conditions.
+UC San Diego Future Faculty of Cardiovascular Sciences (FOCUS) program is a National Heart, Lung, and Blood Institute (NHLBI) program for early career development, committed to research education and mentoring of early-career faculty in the fields of heart, lung, blood and sleep conditions.

-The goal of the FOCUS program is to support long-term career success of junior faculty in cardiovascular sciences through grant writing courses, research and career mentoring from world-renowned faculty at UC San Diego, professional development workshops, and more.
+The goal of the FOCUS program is to support long-term career success of junior faculty in cardiovascular sciences through research and career mentoring from world-renowned faculty at UC San Diego, professional development workshops, and more.

-The program also offers an opportunity to compete for a FOCUS-funded small research project to help gather pilot data and to accelerate the course towards successful production and submission of an NIH or equivalent grant.
+The program also offers training in grantsmanship through a grant writing course to accelerate the course towards successful production and submission of an NIH or equivalent grant.

-Participation in the FOCUS program requires a one-year commitment in program participation with the following timeline (with all travel expenses paid):
+The FOCUS program requires a one-year commitment in program participation with the following tentative timeline:

-• Active participation in the Grant Writing Course: The course will start remotely prior to the in-person Summer Institute I with weekly assignments due in June 2025
+- Active participation in the Grant Writing Course: The course will start remotely prior to the Summer Institute I with weekly assignments due in June-July 2026

-• Attendance at the in-person Summer Institute I held July 13 - July 18, 2025 in La Jolla, CA
+- Attendance at the Summer Institute I held July 26-31, 2026 (in-person in La Jolla, CA or online - modality TBD)

-• Attendance at the PRIDE Annual Meeting in Bethesda, MD in spring 2026
+- Attendance at the NHLBI Programs Annual Meeting in Bethesda, MD in spring 2027

-• Attendance at the in-person Summer Institute II in July 2026 in La Jolla, CA
+- Attendance at the Summer Institute II in July 2027 (in-person in La Jolla, CA or online - modality TBD)

 Review "Why Apply," "Expectations," "Eligibility," and "Research Tracks & Mentors" pages for additional information.